i-love-coffee-i-love-tea/audogombleed.sh/docs/SECURITY.md

 - Create symlinks in shared temp directories
 - Modify files in shared dotfile repos

-**Do not use audogombleed.sh in environments where you don't trust all users on the system.**
+**Do not use derakht.sh in environments where you don't trust all users on the system.**

 ### Supply chain attacks